johanvandegriff/zfs-server-cluster-setup/README.md

 ## Future Scripts:
 * backup-script-setup.sh -- Install a cron job that backs up the ZFS pool with [syncoid](https://github.com/jimsalterjrs/sanoid) to another location specified by the user.
-* k8s-install.sh -- install kubectl, kubeadm, and kubefed packages from [kubernetes](https://kubernetes.io/).
-* master-node-setup.sh -- set up a machine as a master node of a cluster and join a federated group of clusters in different locations using kubefed.
-* worker-node-setup.sh -- set up a machine as a worker node and join the local cluster with kubeadm as specified by the master node.
-* node-setup-common.sh -- a script that holds all the common elements between the worker and master nodes.
-This should not be called directly, the other scripts will call it as needed.

 ## Other Ideas
 * config files to further automate the setup and to provide the same options to multiple scripts